Insurer FBD settles case over alleged fraudulent invoice

 Both defendants denied the claims by FBD, which arose after the centre’s roof and its interior were damaged following a storm on January 17th, 2009.

-FBD, which insured the premises, claimed an invoice from a flooring company contracted to carry out repairs to the centre was fraudulently altered to claim monies “greatly in excess of the true amount due”.
+FBD, which insured the premises, claimed an invoice from a flooring company contracted to carry out repairs to the centre had been fraudulently altered to claim money “greatly in excess of the true amount due”.

-As the invoice was fraudulent, the defendants were not entitled to retain any monies paid out to them, and the payment out should be returned to FBD, counsel said.
+As the invoice was fraudulent, the defendants were not entitled to retain any money paid out to them, and the payment out should be returned to FBD, counsel said.

-The insurer, because of the alleged fraud, refused to pay out the balance of what CLCL claimed it was owed.
+The insurer, because of the alleged fraud, refused to pay out the balance of what CLC claimed it was owed.

 The centre, represented by John Jordan SC, also said it had relied on the expertise of a third party, Frank McNabb Insurances Public Loss Assessors Ltd, to negotiate with the insurers and with suppliers whose invoices were allegedly doctored to inflate the price contained.

-That company, with an address at Main Street, Clarinbridge, represented by Andrew Walker, denied all claims of fraud made against it or that it had retained any monies paid out by FBD.
+That company, with an address at Main Street, Clarinbridge, represented by Andrew Walker, denied all claims of fraud made against it or that it had retained any money paid out by FBD.

 The case opened before Mr Justice Michael McGrath but was adjourned to allow the parties to attempt to resolve matters.
 When it resumed on Wednesday afternoon, Mr Daly, for FBD, said the case had been settled and could be struck out.